Connect Sitepager to Your AI Assistant with MCP

 Section titled “Requirements”- A Sitepager account

-- An AI assistant that supports MCP (Claude Code recommended)
+- An AI assistant that supports MCP (Claude Desktop or Claude Code recommended)

 Get your API key